DevExpress/testcafe-vue-selectors/README.md

 ```

-The `.getVue()` method can be called for the VueSelector or the snapshot this selector returns.
+The `.getVue()` method can be called for the `VueSelector` or the snapshot this selector returns.

 #### Limitations

 `testcafe-vue-selectors` support Vue starting with version 2.

-Only props, state and computed parts of a Vue component are available.
+Only the property, state, computed property and reference ID parts of a Vue component are available.

 To check if a component can be found, use the [vue-dev-tools](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd) extension for Google Chrome.